-The bill amends Section 26-2B-9 of the New Mexico Statutes to expand protections for employees who use medical cannabis.
-It establishes that, unless required by federal law or regulations, employers cannot take adverse employment actions against applicants or employees based on their conduct permitted under the Lynn and Erin Compassionate Use Act.
-However, the bill maintains that employers can still prohibit the use of medical cannabis on the job or during work hours, and it does not apply to employees in safety-sensitive positions.
+The bill amends Section 26-2B-9 of the New Mexico Statutes to enhance protections for employees who use medical cannabis.
+It establishes that, unless required by federal law, employers cannot take adverse employment actions against applicants or employees based on their conduct related to medical cannabis as permitted under the Lynn and Erin Compassionate Use Act.

 Statutes affected: introduced version: 26-2B-9